stairjoke/wenzels.blog/content/site.de.md

 ----

-switchLanguage: 🌎 Read in English!
+switchLanguage: 🌎 Switch to English!

 ----